Rituximab

 Your nurse will check you for signs of a reaction during your infusion.
 If you feel unwell or have any of these signs, tell them straight away.
 If you do have a reaction, they can treat it quickly.

-Some people's blood pressure falls while they are having rituximab.
+Some people have low blood pressure while they are having rituximab.
 If you usually take medicine to lower your blood pressure, your doctor may ask you not to take it for 12 hours before having rituximab.
 Sometimes, rituximab can make your blood pressure go up.
 The nurse will check your blood pressure regularly.

 Tumour pain

-During the infusion, some people have mild pain in the parts of the body where they have cancer.
-Painkillers can help with this.
+During the infusion, you may have mild pain in the parts of the body where you have cancer.
+You may be given painkillers to help with this.

 Problems at the injection site